 - a current copy of the title.

 If the proposal requires use of Council land you must include consent from the General Manager.
-You can contact our property services to get the consent and complete the Council land consent form (PDF).
+You can contact our Property Services team to request consent.

 If the proposal requires use of Crown land you must include consent from the Minister responsible for the administration of the Crown Land.
 The Department of State Growth has more information on how to make a request and a form you will need to use to gain Crown land consent.